The LA Local Offer

 How do we consult parents of pupils with SEN and involve them in their child’s education?

-Pupils who have a Statement or EHCP will have a yearly review with the parents, SENCo and any other professionals.
-This is child lead and very much focusses on the needs of the child.
+Pupils who have a EHCP will have a yearly review with the parents, SENCo and any other professionals.
+This is child led and very much focusses on the needs of the child.

-Pupils who do not have a Statement or EHCP can attend parents evening twice a year.
+Pupils who do not have a EHCP can attend parents evening twice a year.
 The SENCo and teachers are also available throughout the year to discuss any issues.

 How do we consult pupils with SEN and involve them in their education?

-Pupils have 1:1 meetings with their teacher every term to discuss their learning, they are also encouraged to attend parents evening.
+Pupils have 1:1 meetings with their teacher twice a year to discuss their learning, they are also encouraged to attend parents evening.

 How do we support pupils moving between different phases of education?